Dates and fees

 It depends on your current level of English and your study plans.

-If you plan to study a Macquarie University degree, diploma or foundation program, you will need to complete a Direct Entry program at the College.
+If you plan to study a Macquarie University degree, Diploma, Masters Qualifying Program, Intensive Programor Standard Foundation, you will need to complete a Direct Entry program at the College.
 Depending on your English level, you may need to study additional weeks of English before the Direct Entry program.
-Please send your English proficiency test result (IELTS, TOEFL or PTE) to Macquarie International so that they can confirm which program is required and how many weeks of English study you need.
+Please send your English proficiency test result (IELTS, TOEFL or PTE) to Future Students so that they can confirm which program is required and how many weeks of English study you need.

 For students who plan to only study English with us, we can recommend a suitable program based on your current English level and the information that you provide on your application form.
 Please provide your English proficiency test result (IELTS, TOEFL or PTE) if you have one.